ShaneC94/product-distribution-system/README.md

 ---

 # Solution
-Implementing a service-oriented architecture (SOA) with distinct services (Warehouse, Order, Logistics), utilizing principles like data partitioning and load balancing.
-The system can be broken down into four main services, communicating via message passing.
+Implementing a service-oriented architecture (SOA) with distinct services, utilizing principles like data partitioning and load balancing.
+The system can be broken down into five main services, communicating via message passing.

 1. **The Warehouse Service (Inventory Management)** is the core storage and control service for each location.
    **Data Model:** Stores products, available stock, and the warehouse capacity (volume).